Diseases

 • Requirements for pharmaceuticals development

-Lack of personnel in AH companies with AB discovery experience.
+Lack of personnel in animal health companies with antibacterial discovery experience.
+Products for treatment of penicillin-resistant S. aureus.

 • Time to develop new or improved pharmaceuticals